Learning about the World

 USF's own short-term international programs are in general, open to all students (Freshman, Sophomores, Juniors and Seniors) and all credits count toward graduation.
 Some of the programs require special applications and registration for a specific course.
 All programs can only accommodate a limited number of students and priority is given to early applications.
 To participate in these programs, start by reviewing the offerings below.

-USF in Austria (Salzburg)
+USF in Austria (Global Leadership Seminar)

 USF in Madrid (Intensive Spanish Program)